|What is a MILO T20 Blast School Cup?

 If you are interested in joining a MILO T20 Blast School Cup but are unsure if there is one running near your school, complete the expression of interest form (CLICK HERE

-) and your local Cricket Officer will be in touch with you.
+) and your local RCM will be in touch with you.